EBISPOT/zooma/README.md

 ```

 You must ensure that you have allocated sufficient memory for docker to cover
-each continainer's (or service's) requirements.
+each container's (or service's) requirements.
 If Neo4j wants up to 3 GB, for
 example, it might be prudent to give docker itself access to 6 GB, depending on
 the other containerised applications in the stack.
 This can be configured within
 docker settings.
 Be aware that, confusingly, containers may crash without proper